M3MONs/Freebie/README.md

 # Gift Shop
 ### Hi there, I'm M3MON 👋
-LaselesVPN is a website created for educational purposes.
+Gift Shop is a website created for educational purposes.
 ## The website uses:
 - https://dribbble.com/shots/7687874-Gift-Shop-Website-Template-Figma-Freebie
 ### Page created with: